makermadecnc/makerverse/docs/installation/web-server/linux-service.md

 _Note: these steps are already performed on the Raspberry Pi image._

 - First ensure that you are able to start the application correctly via `bin/launch`.
-See the Docker section if you have trouble.
+- See the [Docker](/installation/web-server/docker/) section if you have trouble.
 - Once you're sure the server is running the way you want it, terminate the server.
 - Now run `bin/server install` to create the service.

-## Handy Commands
+## Useful Commands

-Since Makerverse runs as a service, you can use all the standard systemd commands.
+Since Makerverse runs as a service, you can use all the standard **systemd** commands.

 Type `sudo systemctl [command] makerverse`, replacing **[command]** with one of the following:

-- `start`: Run the application
+- `start`: Run the application.
-- `enable`: Start the application automatically
+- `enable`: Start the application automatically.
-- `status`: See application health
+- `status`: See application health.
-- `restart`: Restart the application
+- `restart`: Restart the application.
-- `stop`: Stop the application
+- `stop`: Stop the application.
-- `disable`: Do not start the application automatically
+- `disable`: Do not start the application automatically.

-## Debugging
+## Troubleshooting

 The following commands are helpful if something is not working: